-Raja Skogland is a serial-entrepreneur, Head of Fintech at The Factory, CEO of Grundr, Consultant and Speaker – and these are only some of the hats she wears.
+Raja Skogland is a serial-entrepreneur, Head of Fintech at The Factory, Angel Investor, Startup Advisor and Speaker – and these are only some of the hats she wears.
 She believes that as people, regardless of where we come from, we can re-write our stories and positively accelerate our lives if we have the right tools and resources.

 Raja was born in Morocco and moved to Switzerland with her family when she was six years old.
 After securing her MBA degree, she joined the professional world and secured a progressive role in banking, in Geneva.
 Her life and experiences in Geneva greatly contradicted the daily experience of many in Morocco, where poverty is rampant.

 Some time thereafter, she became disillusioned by the soulless decadence and extravagance that her life in Switzerland afforded.
 She wanted more – she wanted to feel her heart in the projects she worked on, so she developed an interest in startups and entrepreneurship.
 And as she started to explore her ideas and meeting other entrepreneurs in Geneva, she knew she was on the right course.
 However, she made little progress in scaling startup projects she worked on with other entrepreneurs, due to her limited (relevant) experience and network.
 Coincidentally, around the same time, her family was presented with an opportunity to move to Norway.